Military Road Line

-The Military Road–Crosstown Line, designated Route E4, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between the Friendship Heights station of the Red Line of the Washington Metro and Fort Totten station of the Red, Green and Yellow Lines of the Washington Metro or Riggs Park (Eastern Ave & Jamaica St NE).
-The line runs every 20 minutes between 7AM and 9PM and 30 minutes after 9PM with every other trip alternating between Friendship Heights and Fort Totten/Riggs Park.
-Trips take roughly 40 minutes.
-Additional daily trips are shortened to Fort Totten station which takes roughly 30 minutes.
+The Military Road Line, designated Route C81, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between the Sibley Memorial Hospital and Fort Totten station of the Red and Green Lines of the Washington Metro.
+The line run every 20 minutes between 6AM and 9PM and 30 minutes after 9PM.
+Trips takes roughly 40 minutes.

 Background

-Route E4 operates daily between Friendship Heights station and Riggs Park with additional trips terminating at Fort Totten station daily.
-This line mainly connects Northwest and Northeast by bus without having to ride the train and provides service along McKinley Street NW, Military Road NW, and Kennedy Street NW.
-Route E4 currently operates out of Western division utilizing New Flyer D40LFRs, DE40LFAs, or XDE40s.
-At one point, route E4 would operate some trips out of Bladensburg division.
+Route C81 operates daily between Sibley Memorial Hospital and Fort Totten station daily.
+This line mainly connects Northwest and Northeast by bus without having to ride the train and provided service along McKinley Street NW, Military Road NW, and Kennedy Street NW.
+Route C81 operates out of Bladensburg division.

-Current Stops
+Stops

 History

 Route E2, E3, E4, E5, and E8 all operated as part of the Military Road–Crosstown Line through the years starting from Friendship Heights station.
 Route E4 originally operated up to University City Apartments in Lewisdale, Maryland but was shorten to Riggs Park in the 1970s.
 Routes E2, E3, and E4 terminated at Friendship Heights while E5 and E8 were shorten to Friendship Heights in 1984.

 During the years, the E5 and E8 were discontinued and route E6 operated as part of the Chevy Chase Line.
 Prior to 2015, route E2 would operate between Friendship Heights station and Ivy City (Okie & 16th Streets NE), route E4 would operate between Friendship Heights and Riggs Park (Eastern Ave & Jamaica St NE) during the weekday peak hours only, and route E3 would operate on midday and weekends only between Friendship Heights and Ivy City via Riggs Park as a combination to route E2 and E4.
 During most hours of the day, route E2 would operate between Friendship Heights and Fort Totten station only and only serves Ivy City during the weekday peak hours, and early morning and late night periods through the week.

 Beginning on September 24, 2006, route E3 midday service was eliminated and replaced by full route E2 and route E4.
 Route E4 and the full route E2 now operated during all days during the weekdays while the E3 only operated during the weekends.
 Route E2 kept its short trips between Friendship Heights and Fort Totten which only operated during times when the E3 did operate.